Petr & the Wulf: Critical reception

-Reviews of the album are mixed.
+Reviews of the album were mixed.

 Taipei Times' Taylor Briere praised the lyrics and instrumentation, giving the album a "deranged, circus-like feel and many wonderful musical moments".

 Embo Blake of Hybrid Magazine called the music "weirdly irreverent" and compared the tone to that of the "dark and twisted" 2006 animated Peter & the Wolf film.

 Maarten Schiethart of Penny Black Music, based in the UK, describes Munly as a "keen innovator" and the album full of "great ideas," although the backing band overshadowed the vocals.

 The A.V.
 Club gave the album a B− rating.
 Matt Schild wrote that the album works on "an intellectual level" but found it "too easy to get tangled up in the narrative" and called the arrangements "overwhelmingly dismal".

 Michael Cimaomo of the Valley Advocate echoed The A.V.
 Club, stating that the album overall is a "curious yet entrancing experience" but the lyrics are "overly verbose."

+Writing for AllMusic, Ned Raggett gave the album 4 out of 5 stars, praising it as "an engaging, theatrical presentation that balances out haunted shadows with nervous energy", and wrote that the album sounded like it "really could soundtrack something spectacular."